-Cat History – The height of modern, sophisticated cat breeding on the left – Miss Kate, a Maine Coon cat champion and on the right the skull of a Saber Tooth tiger, extinct 10,000 years ago.
+Cat History – The height of modern, sophisticated cat breeding below – Miss Kate (photo copyright Helmi Flick) a Maine Coon cat champion next to the skull of a Saber Tooth tiger, extinct 10,000 years ago.

 The history of the cat should start with, and really should be about, the history of the wild cat.
 Wild cat history occupies 99.98% of all of the history of the cat.
 This is on the basis that wild cats first walked on this planet about a maximum of 5 million years ago and the wild cat became domesticated in Cyprus about 9,500 years ago (about the time the Saber Tooth Tiger became extinct).
 The remains of domestic cats next to their deceased owners in Cyprus have also been dated as 6,000 years old and it is said that they must have been imported into Cyprus because wildcats do not naturally occur on Cyprus4.
 Interestingly, today, in early 2010, a new cat breed is being created from Cyprus feral cats native to the island (see Birth of A New Cat Breed).